University Health Services FAQ

 What is the Kent State University's immunization requirement?

-All students born after January 1, 1957, must show proof of 2 MMR (Measles, Mumps, Rubella) vaccines after the age of one and separated by at least one month.
-There is an immunization requirement form that all students can download or submit records from their primary care, or school and return to the university health center.
+All students born after Jan.
+1, 1957, must show proof of 2 MMR (Measles, Mumps, Rubella) vaccines after the age of one and separated by at least one month.
+There is an immunization requirement form that all students can download or submit records from their primary care, or school and return to the University Health Center.